jpritikin/coach/content/docs/me/_index.md

 # My opinion

-## No Secrets

 In real life, I am highly opinionated about diverse content areas.

 {{< hint info >}}
 This area of my website is the safe space for me to broadcast my opinions.
 {{< /hint >}}

+## No Secrets

 In a past life, I contributed to science and free and open source software, and I am proud of that.
 I continue to carry some of the same ethical principles forward as a counselor.
-Specifically, I disparage and reject secrecy.
-There is no paywall or subscription to get the special insights.
+Specifically, I reject secrecy in the sense that I have no paywall or subscription for my website content.
 I have and continue to put effort into clearly presenting everything that I have learned gratis.